Ilan-Goren/ASEProject/README.md

 - `ase_project/`: Core Django application code.
 - `nqueens/`: Logic and views for the N-Queens puzzle.
 - `polysphere/`: Logic and views for the Polysphere puzzle.
+- `pyramid/`: Logic and views for the 3D Polysphere Pyramid puzzle.
+- `polyhex/`: Logic and views for the Polyhex Tetrahedron puzzle.
 - `static/`: Static files including CSS, JavaScript, and images.
 - `templates/`: HTML templates for rendering views.
 - `Dockerfile`: Instructions for building a Docker image of the project.